The Best Apps & Websites to Score Free Stuff

-As one half of The Budget Babes, I’m constantly on the lookout for apps and websites that will allow me to save even more money while living in this expensive city!
-I’ve come up with a list of my top 5 apps/websites that are free, and give me rewards just for using them.
-I hope you benefit from the list below as much as I have.
-I’ve saved a lot of money with very little effort.
+We’re constantly on the lookout for apps and websites that will allow us to save even money while living in this expensive city.
+We’ve come up with a list of our top apps/websites that are free, and give us rewards just for using them.
+We hope you benefit from the list below as much as we have.
+Save a lot of money with very little effort!

 This is for all of you cyclers out there!
 The Biko app is available for Android or iPhone and rewards you for improving your health, the environment, and your city.
 Once you turned on the app and start your activity, the GPS will track every kilometre you ride, and you’ll receive one Biko per kilometre.
 Once you’ve hit 5 kilometres (or 5 Bikos), you can start to redeem!
 Rewards include free coffee, brewery tours, beer flights, food deliveries, and discounts at Toronto restaurants, workout classes, bike shops, online stores, and so much more.